keiwong493/Knockoff-ML/README.md

 - **models**: A list of ML models used within Knockoff-ML.<br/>
 - **binary**: Logical indicating whether the outcome y is binary or continuous.
 The default value is True.<br/>
 - **M**: A positive integer for the number of knockoffs.<br/>
 - **kopath:** Path to the knockoff data.
-Please ensure that each knockoff dataset is saved as a CSV file following the naming convention `X_ki.csv`, where i denotes the i-th knockoff.<br/>
+Please ensure that each knockoff dataset is saved as a .csv file following the naming convention `X_ki.csv`, where i denotes the i-th knockoff.<br/>
 - **outpath:** Path to save feature importance.<br/>

 **Note:** Knockoff-ML is a flexible framework that can incorporate various type of machine learning models, you can choose any machine learning models suitable for your work, such as logistic/linear regression, support vector machine, neural networks, and k-nearest neighbors.<br/>

 **Step3:** Identify features with FDR control using `Get_select_info` function in the `Knockoff_ML.R` file.<br/>

-The function (`Get_select_info`) will return a data frame including information about knockoff statistics and selection results.<br/>
+The function (`Get_select_info`) will return a data frame including information about knockoff statistics and selection results.
+The `Select_info` will be saved as .csv files following the naming convention `model_name`_select.csv, where `model_name` denotes the ML model used within Knockoff-ML.<br/>
 ```bash
 #load data
 X <- read.csv('/Data/X.csv')
 M <- 5

 #feature selection with FDR control
 for(model in c("catb","ligb","xgb","gbdt","rf")){
   FI <- read.csv(paste0('/Data/',model,'_fi.csv'))